SystemsApproach/security/principles.rst

 Given how long people have been trying to build secure computing systems, including networked systems, there has been plenty of time to develop some principles that improve the chances that the system remains secure.
-We will outline some of the most well-known principles here and the following chapters contain examples of how those principles have been applied in practice.
+We outline some of the most well-known principles here and the following chapters contain examples of how those principles are applied in practice.

 2.3.1 Defense in Depth
 ~~~~~~~~~~~~~~~~~~~~~~